Cybersecurity actions for 2023

 Most successful attacks rely on human error at some stage, which is why staff training combined with proper governance is so important.
 Three key areas to consider are:

-3. Speed & trust.
-How quick are staff to trust and press links on their mobile phones?
+3. Speed and trust: How quick are staff to trust and press links on their mobile phones?
 Might your staff fall for the criminals’ ever more sophisticated tricks?

 At its worst, cloud can mean loss of control and lack of risk visibility.